-In cases involving serious injuries and issues like physical disfigurement, the “subjective” damages are potentially very high and that much harder to pin down.
+In cases involving permanent injuries, the “subjective” damages are potentially very high and that much harder to pin down.
 That opens the possibility of the plaintiff and defendant’s attorneys putting very different values on the case and making settlement that much more complicated.
 A smaller claim, without many complications, is more likely to be subject a reasonable range that both sides can agree on in a settlement.

-The nature of the injury or injuries suffered by the plaintiff is, of course, key.
-What is also key, however, is how those injuries affect a particular plaintiff.
-For example, let’s say the plaintiff breaks his wrist after falling down a flight of stairs and is left with permanent damage.
+The nature and extent of the injuries suffered by the plaintiff is, of course, key.
+It's also important to understand how those injuries affect a particular plaintiff.
+For example, in a defective stair accident case let’s say the plaintiff breaks his wrist and is left with permanent never damage.
 If the plaintiff was an avid golfer, but is no longer able to play, his damages based on “loss of quality of life” will likely be higher in the eyes of a jury than a similarly injured plaintiff who rarely makes it out of the house.

 A less subjective aspect is the plaintiff’s ability to earn a living before and after the injury.
-If a plaintiff earned a good income with many working years ahead of her, but after the injury will no longer be able find work in that particular field and/or earn the same income, damages would include the difference between what she would have earned without the injury and what she will likely earn after the injury.
+If a plaintiff earned a good income with many working years ahead of her, but after the injury will no longer be able find work in the same field or otherwise earn the same income, damages would include the difference between what she would have earned without the injury and what she will likely earn after the injury.
 If a plaintiff’s ability to earn a living is unaffected by the injury, the value of the case with a similar injury will be substantially less.

 Where the plaintiff’s suit was filed is important because residents of that particular county will make up the jury pool.
 With some exceptions, it is generally true that juries in rural areas award more conservative damages than juries in urban areas.
 Generally, suit is filed in the county where the injury occurred.
 However, depending on the case, there may be other filing options, such as the county where the defendant or plaintiff live, or where a corporate defendant’s headquarters are located.